Skip to contents

 Overview

-In this tutorial, we will illustrate how to perform de novo discovery of spatial ecotypes from single-cell spatial transcriptomics dataset using SpatialEcoTyper.
+In this tutorial, we will illustrate how to perform de novo discovery of spatial ecotypes from a single-cell spatial transcriptomics dataset using SpatialEcoTyper.

+We will be analyzing single-cell spatial transcriptomics data from a melanoma sample (raw data available in Vizgen’s MERSCOPE FFPE Human Immuno-oncology).
 This demo data comprises the spatial expression of 500 genes across 27,907 cells, which are categorized into ten distinct cell types: B cells, CD4+ T cells, CD8+ T cells, NK cells, plasma cells, macrophages, dendritic cells (DC), fibroblasts, endothelial cells, and melanoma cells.
-Melanoma cells are excluded from this demonstration to reduce processing time.
+For this tutorial, melanoma cells are excluded to reduce computational time; in practice, any cell types can be included.

-SpatialEcoTyper analysis requires two input data:
+SpatialEcoTyper requires two input data objects:

 First load required packages for this vignette